Software Management

 deb https://repo.pureos.net/pureos/ amber-security main

-If you’re ready to move to Byzantium you can simply add the repo via the GNOME Software tool, or you can edit your /etc/apt/source.list file.
-Here’s what the contents of the file should be for Byzantium:
+If you are prepared to migrate to byzantium, you can simply add the repository via the GNOME Software tool, or you can edit your /etc/apt/source.list file.
+Here is what the contents of the file should be for byzantium:

 deb https://repo.pureos.net/pureos/ byzantium main